xinzhan/core-services.en/help/interface/admin-getting-started/admin-tool-experience-cloud.md

 ## Detailed Permissions and Resources Lists

 This section displays a complete list of permissions and resources available for the product profile.
 Permissions and resources that have been included in the product profile have been marked with a "✔".
 The lists of permissions and resources have been categorized into tabs and columns for easier viewing.
+Tabs and columns display the list of sections that apply to the current product.